 “Is everything well, little flower?” he asked.

-“I-I,” the little maid stammered.
-Wringing her hands, Aeris looked up at towering, silver glory.
+“I-I,” the maid stammered.
+Wringing her hands, Aeris looked at silver glory.
 Summer was frozen on his winter face, and tremors near caused her to fall.

 “I don’t want you to think me ungrateful,” she whispered.